gihrig/dotfiles/README.md

 > [!Note]
 > This utility is designed to run on a fresh macOS install:
 > Things you will need:
-> - - Internet connection
+> - Internet connection
-> - - Administrator user name and password
+> - Administrator user name and password
-> - - - Password will be prompted several times throughout execution
+> - - Password will be prompted several times throughout execution
-> - - Apple ID and password for the administrator account (or create a new ID)
+> - Apple ID and password for the administrator account (or create a new ID)
-> - - - Items to be installed must be previously purchased or shared. see Brewfile > mas
+> - - Items from App Store must be previously purchased or shared. see Brewfile > mas
-> - - - Terminal used to run this script must have full disk access
+> - - Terminal used to run this script must have full disk access
-> - - ssh key for GitHub account
+> - ssh key for GitHub account
-> - - Passphrase for Github ssh key
+> - Passphrase for Github ssh key
-> - Create an admin user that will execute this utility
+> Create an admin user that will execute this utility
-> - Login with an appropriate Apple ID for Mac App Store support
+> Login with an appropriate Apple ID for Mac App Store support
-> - Install Xcode from the App Store
+> Install Xcode from the App Store
 >
 > Open terminal to run the remaining commands